dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 recommend most people use, as it allows for automatic sychronization between Dockstore and GitHub.
 You can read more about it :doc:`in our docs about the Dockstore GitHub App </getting-started/github-apps/github-apps-landing-page>`.

+..
+I made the decision to not make this symmetric with the GitHub App-related section of dockstore-workflows.rst, because the differences between gh-tools and non-gh-tools are significant.
+Whenever possible, when people are learning about tools and the GH app, they should be taken to the chart breaking down the differences between gh-tools and non-gh-tools.
+I do not think embedding that chart here is a good idea as it will confuse users who are not used to the non-gh-tool standard.
+Just introduce one in this doc, and link out to the other standard at the top.

 Option B: Quick Registration via the Web UI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~